researchgate/injektor/README.md

 Unlike other reflection based containers rg\\injection includes a factory class generator that you can use to prevent the use of reflection on production.

-ToDo
-====

-- Migrate to annotation support from doctrine commons instead of custom implementation
-- Clean up FactoryGenerator

 Features
 ========